-The Group has recognised an overall cost of $\mathfrak{L}0.0m$ in adjusted items for the six months ended 30 September 2023 (30 September 2022; income of $\mathfrak{L}1.7m$).
-A charge of $\mathfrak{L}3.1m$ has been recognised in relation to an operational airport transformation scheme which is an initiative to improve the airport environment.
+The Group has recognised an overall cost of £6.0m in adjusted items for the six months ended 30 September 2023 (30 September 2022: income of £121.7m).
+A charge of £3.1m has been recognised in relation to an operational airport transformation scheme which is an initiative to improve the airport environment.

-Costs of $\mathfrak{L}2.1m$ have been recognised in relation to the acquisition of ParkCloud Holdings Limited, further details can be found in note 10.
-During the period management have undertaken a review of certain assets, as a result of this review $\mathfrak{L}0.8m$ of additional non-planned depreciation has been recognised.
+Costs of £2.1m have been recognised in relation to the acquisition of ParkCloud Holdings Limited, further details can be found in note 9.
+During the period management have undertaken a review of certain assets, as a result of this review £0.8m of impairment been recognised.